 This is a dish that calls for ground lamb.
 Lamb can have a gamy flavor and lots of herbs are used to offset the gaminess.
-When using ground beef, if you like you can tone back the herbs to half of the recipe of using lamb.
-There was no ground lamb at the meat market this time, so I bought lamb stew meat and ran it through the meat grinder.
+When using ground beef, you can tone back the herbs to half of the recipe of using lamb.
+There was no ground lamb at the market this time, so I bought lamb stew meat and ran it through the meat grinder.

 1 TBSP Olive Oil

 1 cup chopped onion

 1 Lb. ground lamb (Or 1 lb. beef, or ½ lb. beef and ½ lb. pork)

 ¼ tsp dried parsley

 ¼ tsp dried rosemary, ½ tsp dried thyme (Or, 1 tsp.
 Herbs de le Ron)

 1 TBSP Worcestershire sauce